-For 25 years, Avenues has supported youth ages 16-24 in Hennepin County.
+For over 28 years, Avenues has supported youth ages 16-24 in Hennepin County.
 Whether a young person needs someplace to stay for just one night, or a year and a half, Avenues empowers youth to find their path out of homelessness.
-We do that by providing a stable home, building trusting relationships, and navigating the youth’s education, career, health and wellness and housing goals.
+We do that by providing a stable home, building trusting relationships, and partnering with youth as they navigate their education, career, health, wellness, and housing goals.

 Avenues work is guided by the 9 Evidence-based, Guiding Principles to Help Youth Overcome Homeless and our core values: equity, community, respect and dignity, trust, liberation and anti-oppression.